facundoolano/olano.dev/_posts/2023-12-08-reclaiming-the-web-with-a-personal-reader.md

 **As a user**, I had some ideas of what I was trying to accomplish.

-Rather than the email inbox metaphor I've most commonly seen as RSS reader interfaces, I wanted something resembling the Twitter and Mastodon home feed.
+Rather than the email inbox metaphor I've most commonly seen in RSS readers, I wanted something resembling the Twitter and Mastodon home feed.
 That is: instead of [a backlog](https://danq.me/2023/07/29/rss-zero/) to clear every day, I wanted to get [a stream](https://www.oliverburkeman.com/river) of interesting content whenever I opened the app.
 The feed would include articles from blogs, magazines, news sites, and link aggregators, mixed with notifications from personal accounts (Mastodon, Goodreads, GitHub).
 The parsing of those disparate sources should be customizable to ensure a consistent look and feel, independent from the shape of the data the app received.

 I wasn't interested in implementing the "social" features of a fully-fledged indie reader.
 I didn't mind opening another tab to comment, nor having my "content" scattered across third-party sites.